dscharrer/innoextract/README.md

 While the liblzma dependency is optional, it is highly recommended and you won't be able to extract most installers created by newer Inno Setup versions without it.

-To build Inno Extract you will also need **CMake 2.8** and a working C++ compiler, as well as the development headers for liblzma and boost.
+To build innoextract you will also need **CMake 2.8** and a working C++ compiler, as well as the development headers for liblzma and boost.

-The website might have more [specific instructions for your linux distribution](http://constexpr.org/innoextract/install).
+The website might have more [specific instructions for your Linux distribution](http://constexpr.org/innoextract/install).

 ## Compile and install

-To compile Inno Extract, run:
+To compile innoextract, run:

     $ mkdir -p build && cd build && cmake ..
     $ make